upidapi/Bitburner/thread/README.md

         not what to use that server for a very long time so the total money per sec over the servers "use time" is worse than other options

-        An interesting challenge for those whom hate themselves